UnofficialCrusaderPatch/ucp_winProcHandler/README.md

 ### Usage

-The API is provided via exported C functions and can be accessed via the `ucp.dll`-API.
+The API is provided via exported C functions and can be accessed via the `ucp.dll`-API, or from lua `modules.winProcHandler.cinterface()`.
 To make using the module easier, the header [winProcHelper.h](ucp_winProcHandler/ucp_winProcHandler/winProcHandler.h) can be copied into your project.
 It is used by calling the function *initModuleFunctions()* in your module once after it was loaded, for example in the lua require-call.
 It tries to receive the provided functions and returns *true* if successful.
 For this to work, winProcHandler needs to be a dependency.
 The provided functions are the following: